lbagic/web.client.js/docs/guide/styles.md

 |              | colors.scss    | Project color palette                                                                               |
 |              | normalize.scss | Initial markup styles and normalization across browsers.<br> ❌ Avoid editing ❌                    |

-When adding additional styles to the project, please follow the predefined structure.

 ::: tip
 When adding classes for commonly used elements, make sure to add the **`snt`** prefix to avoid conflicts with external library class names.<br>Example: `.card` or `.container` would become `.snt-card` or `.snt-container`.
 :::

 ## Tips For Writing CSS

-Writing concise and well strucutured css might seem like a daunting task, especially when codebase starts to grow.
-The initial structure for stylesheets is set and should cover most if not all needs for managing project styles, but still some guidelines should be followed for creating a manageable css codebase.
+Writing concise and well strucutured css might seem like a daunting task, especially when the codebase starts to grow.
+The initial structure for stylesheets is set and should cover most (if not all) needs for managing project styles, but still some guidelines should be followed for creating a manageable css codebase.

 ### CSS Selectors